 That's it!
 Your plugin is now configured and ready for use.
 Next, we'll hook up the plugin to application actions.

-In order to implement user authorization, each new user needs to be added into Warrant.
+In order to implement user authorization, each new user in your app needs to be added into Warrant.
 This should be configured by adding the plugin into your app's user sign-up flow.

 Go to the 'Workflow' tab in your bubble.io application editor.